JieunKwon/React_Firebase/README.md

 https://firebase.google.com/?authuser=1

-Firebase is <b> a mobile and web application development platform</b> developed by Firebase, Inc. in 2011,

-then acquired by Google in 2014.
+Firebase is <b> a mobile and web application development platform</b> developed by Firebase, Inc. in 2011, then acquired by Google in 2014.

+Firebase provides

+- Authentication

+- Cloud Firestore (Database)

+- Storage

+- Hosting

+- Funcions

+- ML Kit